yyu233/StudyNote/Work/Gain.md

 1. Consider the scope and the impact of the changes.
 Will it affect other functionalities?
 Communicate with other teams.
 2. Are the changes based on the latest version of code base?

+Congiure application:
+1. Consider teh scope.
+Is it repository-wide?
+Is it applicaiton user wide?
+Is it system wide?